 The frame will also complement the collection of furniture in the Fitzwilliam Museum, notably an impressive group of long-case clocks, a 17th century French floral marquetry cabinet attributed to Pierre Gôle, and the Byng Cabinet, an important work by Andre-Charles Boulle.
 This last was allocated in lieu of inheritance tax to the Fitzwilliam Museum in 2010.
 In 2015 the Museum purchased a documented Augsburg cabinet, of about 1630 by Elias Boscher, inset with Florentine pietre dure plaques depicting birds and flowers.
 This has recently been joined by the celebrated Castle Howard cabinets, a spectacular pair of 17th century Roman cabinets set with hardstones, acquired this year to mark the bicentenary of the founding of the Museum.
 Thus, including also the Roman Baroque console table from Mentmore Towers, a magnificent ‘archaeological’ commode by Pierre Langlois, possibly designed by Sir William Chambers, and a George Bullock cabinet made for the 4th Duke of Atholl, the Fitzwilliam Museum can boast a significant collection of furniture, which complements our holdings of paintings, sculpture and decorative art.
 The displays, which continue a tradition begun by former Director, Sir Sidney Cockerell, in the 1920s, combine paintings, sculpture, furniture, carpets and the decorative arts in almost domestic juxtapositions, which is much appreciated by our visitors.

 The Museum also has an interesting collection of picture frames – an area which is exciting a surge of interest.
 These encompass good examples of frames from the 14th to the late 20th centuries.
 In our current display of volumes of engravings collected by the Museum’s Founder, Richard, 7th Viscount Fitzwilliam of Merrion is an album entitled ‘Book of Mirrors, Tables and Gueridons…’, with a selection of elaborate frame designs by Jean LePautre (1618-82).
-But the Museum lacks an actual, spectacular Baroque trophy frame, a deficiency that the Russell Frame would definitely remedy!
+But the Museum has previously lacked an actual, spectacular Baroque trophy frame, a deficiency that the Russell Frame will definitely remedy.